aakilarosegethub/apnafund/SERVE_GUIDE.md

-# ApnaFund Application - Complete Serving Guide
+# ApnaCrowdfunding Application - Complete Serving Guide

 ## Overview
-This guide provides step-by-step instructions to serve your ApnaFund Laravel application.
+This guide provides step-by-step instructions to serve your ApnaCrowdfunding Laravel application.
 Follow these instructions every time you want to start the application.

 ## Prerequisites
 - XAMPP installed and running